Alabama Court Records

 What Constitutes A Traffic Infraction In Alabama

 Alabama traffic infractions are minor violations of the traffic laws of the state.
-These are the least severe traffic violation; hence they are not regarded as criminal acts.
+These are the least severe traffic violations; hence they are not regarded as criminal acts.
 The Traffic Court upholds the statutes created as a code of conduct on the Alabama highways.
-The less heinous infractions mean, the individual gets a few points added to the driving record.
+The less serious infractions mean, the individual gets a few points added to the driving record.
 While the more substantial violations can result in the withholding, disqualifying, or canceling of the driver’s license.
-If that happens, the offender must pay extra fines for renewal.
+If that happens, the offender may be required to pay extra fines for renewal.

 Examples Of Traffic Infractions In Alabama